1z-z1/Bridge-Pi/README.md

 1. Start by downloading your Raspberry Pi OS [here](https://www.raspberrypi.org/downloads/raspbian/) for the lastest Raspbian version.

    - I will be using "Raspbian Buster Desktop, Version: February 2020" for this installation.

+2. Get your sd card + usb adapter together and plug them into your computer.

+3. You may or many not have autorun to connect your sd card on your system, for this guide we will assume you don't.
+    -test